Genivia/ugrep/README.md

 ugrep: universal grep
 =====================

-A modern grep tool that offers advanced options to search Unicode, text, source code, and binary files in large directory trees.
-GNU grep and BSD grep compatible.
+Search files for Unicode text patterns, find source code matches, and search and display binary files recursively in large directory trees.
+Quickly grep through C/C++, Java, Python, Ruby, JSON, XML and more using pre-defined search patterns.

 **ugrep** makes it simple to search source code using pre-defined patterns.
 It is the only grep tool that allows you to define *negative patterns* to *zap*